 Register your music with a PRO (Public Rights Organization) of your choice.
 Essentially, you’ll be copyrighting your work and making it available for public use.
 Every time your music gets played, the PRO website will ensure you’re paid for the usage of your work.
 The catch here is you can only register your music with one website.
 Check out this comprehensive list of PRO websites for more information.

 How often do you get bored with your own music library?
 You can reach millions by promoting your music on these top discovery sites.
-Utilize these platforms to help people discover your content and share it with their friends.
+Utilize these platforms to help people discover your content and share your fl studio music with their friends.

 This is not a quick way to promote your music, but you can make some serious money in the process.
 E-Learning is now a trillion-dollar industry and teaching people how to produce music is extremely lucrative.
 Niche down by teaching students to specifically produce using FL Studio.
 Whether you start on YouTube, Udemy or Teachable, you can share your songs while teaching people to create their own.
 Promote your services on your blog and email blasts I mentioned earlier.